Whale and Dolphin Conservation: History

 WDC was established in the UK in 1987.
 Its headquarters are in Chippenham in Wiltshire, UK.
 Until late 2012, it was known as the Whale and Dolphin Conservation Society.

 Mike Bossley established the Australian Dolphin Research Foundation, which was the precursor to the Adelaide branch of WDC Australasia.
 He was WDC's Manager of Science and Education in Australasia until his retirement in June 2015, after 12 years of working with the organisation.
 After retirement, he stayed on as a part-time consultant, devoting his time to the New Zealand dolphin campaign.

 Description

 Today it is a leading NGO solely dedicated to the protection of cetaceans and their living environments.
-WDC operates worldwide with offices in Munich, Germany; Adelaide, South Australia; Argentina; Wiltshire, UK; and Massachusetts, United States.
+WDC operates worldwide with offices in Munich, Germany; Adelaide, South Australia; Wiltshire, UK; and Massachusetts, United States.

-WDC is a founding partner of the Convention on Migratory Species (CMS, also known as the Bonn Convention), which is part of the United Nations Environment Programme.
+WDC is a partner of the Convention on Migratory Species (CMS, also known as the Bonn Convention), which is part of the United Nations Environment Programme.
 The organisation also develops regional protection agreements and conventions and closely cooperates with the orca (killer whale) research station OrcaLab in British Columbia, Canada.